 Impact of Brexit on existing loan and security documentation

 Brexit may trigger a review of security arrangements in cross-border transactions, for instance where EU-registered intellectual property is critical to the security package.
 In some jurisdictions, after the end of the transition period there may be issues with UK institutions without local authorisation performing agency roles in certain EU countries, in the absence of passporting rights.
-Issues may also arise where a UK domiciled entity lends (or provides other financial services) to a borrower domiciled in the rEU and has outstanding commitments (e.g. there is an undrawn facility or obligation to provide some other regulated financial service).
+Issues may also arise where a UK domiciled entity lends (or provides other financial services) to a borrower domiciled in the EU and has outstanding commitments (e.g. there is an undrawn facility or obligation to provide some other regulated financial service).

 Lending restrictions and passporting

-A number of EU countries maintain a separate regulatory regime for commercial lending with lenders being required under domestic legislation to have licences to lend.
+A number of EU countries maintain a separate regulatory regime for commercial lending, with lenders being required under domestic legislation to have licences to lend.
 Where the lender is required to seek authorisation as a result of purely domestic legislation then this is unlikely to be affected solely by Brexit.

-Intermediation structures (whereby a non-EU entity does business with an EU counterparty through a separate EU firm) may offer a solution for UK entities to access the EU credit markets, provided that neither rEU states nor the UK take Brexit as an excuse to change their current rules as regards the provision of credit and other bank services by third-country entities.
+Intermediation structures (whereby a non-EU entity does business with an EU counterparty through a separate EU firm) may offer a solution for UK entities to access the EU credit markets, provided that neither EU states nor the UK take Brexit as an excuse to change their current rules as regards the provision of credit and other bank services by third-country entities.